apache/flink/flink-contrib/docker-flink/README.md

-Apache Flink cluster deployment on Docker using Docker-Compose
+Apache Flink cluster deployment on docker using docker-compose

 # Installation